 Other milk substitutes in pudding

 Okay, what if none of the ideas above sound good for you ?
-All of then were based in you still using water for the pudding, and only adding those add ins for some extra flavor and creaminess.
+All of them were based on you still using water for the pudding, and only adding those add-ins for some extra flavor and creaminess.

 Well, who says you have to limit yourself to just water when looking for a milk substitute in pudding ?
 Let’s take a look at some of the substitutes you could use.

 All of these are nut and plant milks, and to be honest literally any vegan milk will do.
 But the ones listed below seem to work best, in terms of flavor and thickness.

 Coconut milk is the thickest, creamiest milk out there and you may have to add a bit of extra water, unless you like your pudding extra thick (we do).
 It seems to work with most pudding flavors, like chocolate, any fruit flavor, vanilla, cream, you name it.

 You could look for a pudding that’s got a pineapple flavor base, and you’d get the most amazing pina colada pudding out there !
 Or even a jello, not a pudding, it would work just as well.

 Cashew milk will get you that nutty flavor with a hint of sweetness, and is one of the best milk replacements in this case.
 Cashews are the creamiest of nuts, so they will emulate the texture of milk very well.

 Rice milk is a great plant milk that has barely any aftertaste.
 This might make it one of the best options, if you’d like your pudding to not have a nutty or coconut flavor.
 Rice milk is a little thinner than other milks, so you may have to add less to get it to thicken.